 Modelo 100

-You can use Taxdown.eu to prepare your tax declaration, or if you need assistance in English I can connect you with my tax advisor who speaks English.
+You can use TaxDown to prepare your declaration, or if you need assistance in English, I can connect you with my tax advisor.

 Modelo 720

-Tax resident individuals are obliged to report (720 Form) the following assets and rights located outside of Spain to the Tax Authorities:
+Tax residents are obliged to declare the following assets and rights located outside Spain to the Tax Authorities:

-- Accounts in which the individual is the titleholder, or in which he is representative, authorized person or beneficiary, or in which he has disposal powers.
+- Bank accounts in which the individual is the titleholder, representative, authorized person, or beneficiary, or over which they have disposal powers.

-- Real estate or rights on real estate.
+- Real estate or rights over real estate.

-There will be no reporting obligation for those assets or rights which value (considered in aggregate for each group of assets listed above) is lower than €50,000.
-The deadline for filing the 720 Form is from 1 January to 31 March of the year following that for which the information must be reported.
+There is no reporting obligation where the aggregate value of each category of assets is below €50,000.
+The filing deadline is January 1 to March 31 of the year following the one being reported.

-For more information about this read my post about the modelo 720 form in Spain.
+For more information, read my post about the Modelo 720 form in Spain.

 ETE Form